Vitamin C for preventing and treating tetanus

 Background

 Tetanus is a severe disease that can be prevented by vaccination.
-In developing countries vaccination coverage is not always high, and cases still occur in developed countries, particularly in elderly people owing to their reduced immuno protection.
-There are hundreds of thousands of tetanus cases per year globally.
-In animal studies, vitamin C has protected against various infections.
+In developing countries vaccination coverage is not always high.
+Cases still occur also in developed countries, particularly in elderly people owing to their reduced immuno protection.
+There are about 1 million tetanus cases per year globally.
+In animal studies, vitamin C has protected against various infections and bacterial toxins.
 In a study with rats, vitamin C protected against the purified tetanus toxin.

 Objectives